michalokienica-tieto/devopsAcademy/systemd/systemd-exercise.md

 - Have a reload signal configured
 - Restart on failure
 - Delay between service restarts
-- Be "wanted" as another target unit
+- Be "wanted" for another target unit

 # Verification:
 - The service should be listed on an enabled services list (systemctl list-unit-files --state=enabled).